Genius-gambit/ft_irc/README.md

 	2. Unique channels implemented.
 	3. Unique clients implemented in particular channels.4
 	4. Parsing handled for duplicate nicknames.
+   5. Unique nicknames have been implemented from nick.cpp.
+   6. Added a public memebr function in nick class.
+   7. Added a new variable in client class markForKick boolean value.
 2. ***WJS***
    1. Created main.cpp
    2. Implemented class error object